woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/rasters.rst

 Raster Overviews
 ----------------

 A raster overview is a lower resolution version of a base raster table, used primarily to improve display performance for operations that do not require pixel level information.
-At each higher level of overview, the data is re-sampled by a factor of four to provide a representation of the data at a lower spatial resolution.
+At each higher level of overview, the data is re-sampled to provide a representation of the data at a lower spatial resolution.

 Since there are fewer records to process in an overview, and each overview pixel covers a geographically larger extent, overview processing operations are generally faster.
 However, the results are not as accurate as the results derived from the higher resolution base raster table.